 Can I get Help to Buy in London?

-The equity loan or mortgage guarantee scheme can be used in London.
-Equity loans can cover 40% of the purchase price for property in London.
+The equity loan scheme can be used in London, and the loan can cover 40% of the purchase price instead of 20%.

 Can I buy a property off-plan?